lucascompython/particle-simulation-3d/README.md

 The `#dev` is to skip the cache [assets/sw.js](/assets/sw.js) provides.

 ## TODO:
-- Remove shell build scripts in favor of `build.rs`
-- Improve performance, especially startup time
+- Improve performance, especiall startup time
 - Add more settings and values to tinker with in the simulation
 - ~~Add 2D version, basically rewrite [this](https://github.com/lucascompython/particles).~~ Decided to pursue this with a different stack and in a [separate repository](https://github.com/lucascompython/particle-simulation-2d).
 - Make CI work nicely